sonalitejura/portfolio-projects/excel-project/README.md

     a) Creating Slicers "Size", "Roast Type Name",

-    b) Creating a slicer "Loyalty Card" by data gathering using XLOOKUP
+    b) Data gathering using XLOOKUP to creating a slicer for "Loyalty Card"
          - ![Screenshot 12](screenshots/Picture_12.png)

-4. Pivot Chart and Bar Chart to illustrate the "Sales by Country"
+3. Pivot Chart and Bar Chart to illustrate the "Sales by Country"
    - ![Screenshot 13](screenshots/Picture_13.png)

-5. Pivot Chart and Bar Chart to illustrate the "Top 5 Customers"
+4. Pivot Chart and Bar Chart to illustrate the "Top 5 Customers"
    - ![Screenshot 14](screenshots/Picture_14.png)

 **Interactive Dashboard Visualisation**